brisa-build/brisa/docs/building-your-application/integrations/tailwind-css.md

 @import 'tailwindcss/theme' theme(reference);
 ```

-In the case you want to override the default CSS file, you can create a `.css` file in your `src` with `@tailwind` directives and Brisa will use it instead of the default one, and import it in your `src/layout.ts` file.
+In the case you want to override the default CSS file, you can create a `.css` file in your `src` with `@tailwind` directives or `@import 'tailwindcss/...` and Brisa will use it instead of the default one.
+This `.css` file you need to import it in your `src/layout.ts` file.

 ## Usage